 Before 2003 the electoral program of the PJD had five key points: authenticity, sovereignty, democracy, equality and development – everything in accordance with Islam.
 After the 2003 Casablanca-bombings, the party changed its political profile by becoming more pragmatic and less critical about the Western influences in Morocco.
 This pragmatic profile seemed to pay-off in the run-off to the parliamentary elections of 2007.
 The opinion-polls showed a great victory for the PJD, with the possibility of winning up to 80 seats.
 However, the outcomes of the elections were a big disappointment for the PJD.
 The party won only 46 seats in 2007, but it rehabilitated itself by winning the majority of the seats in the 2011 elections (106) and in the 2016 elections (125).

 Website (Arabic, French in progress): http://www.pjd.ma/arabe/index.asp

 Group istiqlali of unity and egalitarianism - Istiqlal Party/Parti d’Indépendance

 The Istiqlal/Independence Party (Istiqlal/Parti d’Indépendence) was founded in 1944, as an umbrella group of Moroccans fighting for independence from France.
-In 1993, the party became on of the parties of the democratic bloc “Koutla” and was part of the new government of 1997.
-Ever since, Istiqlal is in government.
+In 1993, the party became one of the parties of the democratic bloc “Koutla” and was part of the new government of 1997.
+Ever since, Istiqlal is part of the government.
 Today, Istiqlal is the nationalist party of Morocco and the party in power, functioning in line with the Moroccan Monarchy.
 Key points of the Istiqlal Party are: the connection with Islam and the constitutional monarchy and the throne, the safeguarding of Morocco’s cultural identity, the realisation of economical and social equality, the development of the economy and the reduction of economic and social differences between the regions.
 Istiqlal also wants to offer more attention to the position of Moroccans living abroad.

 Website (French): http://www.Istiqlal.ma/sommaire.php3